brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 again.
 I'll never be happy.
 I'll never, ever be happy.

-But the point is that it's best to admit your mistakes, to yourself and others: Dale Carnegie says that "if you're wrong, admit it quickly and emphatically".
+But the point is that it's best to admit your mistakes, to yourself and others: Dale Carnegie recommends that "if you're wrong, admit it quickly and emphatically".
 People love to be right, so if you can admit that you are wrong and they are right, that can inspire great cooperation.
 And it usually doesn't require any sacrifice at all to admit you are wrong besides getting over your own pride.